nightscout/trio-docs/docs/usage/features/overrides.md

 - Override Max SMB Minutes
 - Set a time frame for the override or enable indefinitely until you cancel

+!!! tip "Good To Know"
+    Overrides adjust your core profile settings.
+They do not influence the Oref algorithm adjustments to the sensitivity ratio used.

 There are multiple cases when an Override may be useful.
 Below you will find a few examples.
 This list is not all-inclusive and you may find additional uses for Overrides as you use Trio.

 In addition to Overrides, Trio also has a more automated, less customizable feature called [Temporary Targets](temp-targets.md).